Defending community residents’ right to speak on matters of public concern

 A gavel and pair of eyeglasses laying on top of paperwork titled 'Class Action'

-The University of Georgia School of Law’s First Amendment and Community HeLP Clinics are co-counsel in a putative class action, Oldaker v.
-Giles, 7:20-CV-00224-WLS-MHS (M.D.
-Ga.), brought on behalf of fifteen women, and others similarly situated, who allege medical abuse, neglect, and retaliation in violation of their First Amendment rights while detained in the custody of U.S. Immigration & Customs Enforcement (ICE) at the Irwin County Detention Center (ICDC) in Ocilla, Georgia.
+The University of Georgia School of Law’s First Amendment Clinic and Community HeLP Clinic, together with co-counsel, represent fifteen women who allege medical abuse, neglect, and retaliation in violation of their First Amendment rights while detained in the custody of U.S. Immigration & Customs Enforcement (ICE) at the Irwin County Detention Center (ICDC) in Ocilla, Georgia.

 Keep Reading